Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

     }
 }
 ```
-In this case, the output path will depend on your directory structure.
-For project with package `org.example` a path will be `build/generated/dataframe/main/kotlin/org/example/dataframe/Securities.Generated.kt
+In this case output path will depend on your directory structure.
+For project with package `org.example` path will be `build/generated/dataframe/main/kotlin/org/example/dataframe/Securities.Generated.kt
 `.
-Note that the name of the Kotlin file is derived from the name of the data file with the suffix `.Generated` and the package
+Note that name of the Kotlin file is derived from the name of the data file with the suffix `.Generated` and the package
 is derived from the directory structure with child directory `dataframe`.
 The name of the **data schema** itself is `Securities`.
 You could specify it explicitly:
 ```kotlin
 schema {